HONDA SILVER WING (FSC600)

-As you may suspect, the Silverwing is also Honda’s fastest scooter ever, with a 0-60 mph time of 8 seconds and a top speed of 105mph (170km/hr).
-To get there, Honda designed their impressive 582cc parallel twin cylinder ‘DACT’ engine.
-This compact workhorse puts out 38.2 HP @ 7500 RPM and enjoys an array of fancy
+Unsurprisingly, the Silver Wing was Honda’s fastest scooter ever, with a 0-60 mph time of 8 seconds and a top speed of 105mph (170km/hr).
+To achieve this, Honda designed their impressive 582cc parallel twin cylinder ‘DACT’ engine.
+This compact workhorse put out 49.6 HP @ 7500 RPM and enjoyed an array of fancy technology.
+The Silver Wing employed 4-valves per cylinder, liquid cooling and Honda’s PGM-Fi fuel injection.
+The Silver Wing DACT motor also used dual counterweights to balance the engine and reduce vibrations.

-The CVT found the Silverwing is also impressive in that it has 3 difference acceleration modes that it uses depending on how far the throttle is pressed.
+The CVT found the Silver Wing was also impressive in that it has 3 difference acceleration modes that it uses depending on how far the throttle is pressed.
 These modes eliminate wheelspin off the line and they improve fuel economy when power isn’t needed.

 Design and Amenities

-It’s easy to see why the Silverwing has been so successful as a maxi-scooter.
-It’s been sold over a decade now with barely any changes.
-The styling is still fresh and it has withstood the test of time a bit better than its Suzuki competitors which have now been redesigned.
+It’s easy to see why the Silver Wing was so successful as a maxi-scooter.
+It was sold for a total of 12 years with barely any changes.
+The styling remained fresh and it withstood the test of time better than its Suzuki competitors which have now been redesigned.

-The Silverwing has/had several obvious competitors: Aprilia’s Atlantic 500, Suzuki’s Burgman 650, Kymco’s Xciting 500, Yamaha’s TMAX and Piaggio’s X9 500.
+The Silver Wing had several obvious competitors: Aprilia’s Atlantic 500, Suzuki’s Burgman 650, Kymco’s Xciting 500, Yamaha’s TMAX and Piaggio’s X9 500.
 All of these scooters share many of the same accolades (powerful, great storage, comfortable).
-Compared to this group, the Silverwing has the second largest motor which means great power but also lower fuel milage than most others.
+Compared to this group, the Silver Wing has the second largest motor which means great power but also lower fuel milage than most others.
 The price (around $9000) is also higher than average.

-Due to its high price and healthy appetite for fuel, the Silverwing isn’t the most practical choice in this group, but it tends to be a popular choice amongst enthusiasts.
+Due to its high price and healthy appetite for fuel, the Silver Wing isn’t the most practical choice in this group, but it tends to be a popular choice amongst enthusiasts.
 The build quality, engine power, brakes and ride are all excellent so it’s a great all around performance-touring scooter.
-Budget minded buyers might want to look at the lower cost Piaggio’s X9 and Kymco’s Xciting 500, while fuel concerned individuals should look at all three 500cc competitors and a few smaller scooters still like Yamaha’s 400cc Majesty, Kymco’s Downtown 300i and Honda’s new 279cc Forza.
+Budget minded buyers might want to look at the lower cost Piaggio’s X9 and Kymco’s Xciting 500, while fuel concerned individuals should look at all three 500cc competitors and a smaller maxis still like Yamaha’s 400cc Majesty, Kymco’s Downtown 300i and Honda’s new 279cc Forza.

-OWNER REVIEWS - Browse the Honda Silverwing Owner Reviews
+OWNER REVIEWS (31) - Browse Silver Wing Owner Reviews REVIEW - Add Your Review

 * Technologically advanced engine